By: Angelo A. Paparelli and David J. Bier

 By: Randy Johnson and Scott Mallery

 President Signs Coronavirus Legislation.
 Wednesday night, the President signed the “Families First Coronavirus Response Act” (H.R.
-6201), which will require employers with less than 500 employees to provide two weeks of paid sick leave for six itemized categories of leave related to the coronavirus crisis.
-The Act
+6201), which will require employers with less than 500 employees to provide two weeks of paid sick leave for six itemized categories of leave related to

 By: Randy Johnson and Walt Mullon